Monolepton production in SMEFT to $\mathcal O(1/\Lambda^4)$ and beyond: Results for Dilepton production

+where $D_{(\mu,} D_{\nu)}$ indicates symmetrized derivatives.
+In our basis, the $D^3\psi^2H^2$ operators all come with two gauge bosons, two Higgses, or one of each and cannot contribute to $pp \to \ell^+\ell^-$.
+The fact that one can always place the derivatives in this fashion (exploiting EOM and IBP) is guaranteed by the results of Ref.~\cite{Helset:2020yio}.

 Given a UV model that generates the $D^3\psi^2H^2$ operators used in Ref.~\cite{2020,Boughezal:2021tih}, manipulating these terms into a geoSMEFT compliant form via EOM and IBP will change the matching onto {\em other} operators (i.e. $D\psi^2H^4$ type).
 As a result, calculations of physical quantities in the geoSMEFT compliant basis will agree with results carried out in the original (Ref.~\cite{2020,Boughezal:2021tih}) basis.
-However, in the bottom up approach used in this paper, we ignore all relations among coefficients, so it appears as if the geoSMEFT compliant results depend on fewer operators than results in other bases.
+However, in the bottom up approach used in this paper, we ignore all relations among coefficients, so it appears as if the geoSMEFT compliant results depend on fewer operators than results in other bases\footnote{Note that Ref.~\cite{Hays:2020scx} also calculates dimension eight effects ( in the process $pp \to W h$) in a non geoSMEFT-compliant basis, so that $D^3\psi^2H^2$ effects feed into $ffV$ vertices.
+Applying the logic of the previous paragraphs to that example, had one calculated $pp \to W h$ using the basis of Eq.~\eqref{eq:d3geobasis}, Eq.~(4.1) of Ref.~\cite{Hays:2020scx} would not contain any dependence on $c_{qqV1}$. }.

 Note that Ref.~\cite{2020,Boughezal:2021tih} included SM QCD loops in their calculation, while all of our results are leading order.